 Since medieval designs are mostly focused on being old-school and have a lot of grey/black tones, players can make the perfect pairing of a block of netherite and, wait for it, a blast furnace.

-• The top of the blast furnace provides the perfect texture of grey and can be placed alternatively in each space.
+- The top of the blast furnace provides the perfect texture of grey and can be placed alternatively in each space.

-• The rest of the space can be filled with netherite blocks, which perfectly tie the entire design together
+- The rest of the space can be filled with netherite blocks, which perfectly tie the entire design together.

 Planks And Stones

-• Lay down the spruce planks and strip the spruce wood in a 1×2 pattern, one on top of the other.
+- Lay down the spruce planks and strip the spruce wood in a 1×2 pattern, one on top of the other.

-• Lay down the stone bricks and chiseled stone bricks on top of the other like before, and alternate the two patterns until it is complete.
+- Lay down the stone bricks and chiseled stone bricks on top of the other like before, and alternate the two patterns until it is complete.

 Stone

-Let’s discuss designs that features mostly stones, such as stone bricks, cobblestone, and chiseled stone bricks.
+Let’s discuss designs that feature mostly stones, such as stone bricks, cobblestone, and chiseled stone bricks.
 They can be used together to make a pretty pattern and allow players to feel like they are living in the medieval ages.

-• Align the chiseled stone bricks to make them cross in the middle, with the cobblestones going the other way diagonally.
+- Align the chiseled stone bricks to make them cross in the middle, with the cobblestones going the other way diagonally.

-• The stone bricks need to fill the entire space that is left out.
+- The stone bricks need to fill the entire space that is left out.

 Basalt And Andesite